 If the person whose signature has to be notarized is unable to come into the office, we can travel to homes, offices, hospitals and nursing homes.
 Mobile service fees start at $40 (anywhere in New Orleans East) and vary depending on the distance traveled away from our office.
 Mobile fees are in addition to the notary fee.

 Paula Vincent Johnson is your Notary In The East.
 Paula has worked in the legal field for over 30 years, first as a legal secretary and litigation paralegal, and then as a notary public.
-Since August, 2004, Paula has provided notarial services to our communities by assisting individuals and businesses with a variety of transactions, from simply verifying signatures on various documents and forms to preparing much more complex documents such as powers of attorney, wills, small successions and real estate transfers.
+Since August, 2004, Paula has provided notarial services to our communities by assisting individuals and businesses with a variety of transactions, from simply verifying signatures on various documents and forms to preparing much more complex documents such as powers of attorney, wills, affidavits of small succession and straightforward real estate transfers.
 Paula is an active member of the Louisiana Notary Association.
 She instructs courses at its annual convention, and speaks at association Shop Talk meetings.

 In August, 2004, Paula began her notarial practice in The Plaza Mall on Read Boulevard in New Orleans East.
 In 2005, just a couple of weeks after celebrating her first year in business, disaster struck and disrupted our lives.
 In the summer of 2006, by the grace of God, Paula was able to re-establish her business in its current location at 9954 Lake Forest Boulevard.
 At first, Notary In The East was the only full-time business open in her area.
 Most of the time, there was no one else around.
 But slowly, word began to spread.
 And now, for more than a decade, Paula has been blessed with many opportunities to serve you – New Orleans East, Gentilly, The Ninth Ward, St. Bernard, Lakeview, Mid-City, Downtown, Uptown and beyond.